Tigers top Angels 7-2 to end Zimmermann’s winless streak

 Kole Calhoun homered for the Angels, who dropped to 1-4 during their seven-game homestand.
 Jaime Barria (4-4) gave up three runs, two earned, in five innings.

 Mercer pushed the Tigers’ lead to 3-0 with a solo homer in the fifth, but Calhoun got the Angels on the board with a solo homer off the top of the wall in left field in the bottom half of the inning to make it 3-1.

 Christin Stewart left the game after a hard collision into the wall trying to pull back Calhoun’s 24th homer of the season.
+Gardenhire said Stewart has a concussion and will be placed on the seven-day injured list, but the manager did not know who would be called up in a corresponding move.

+Zimmermann made it into the sixth inning for the first time this month thanks to an improved slider.
+He also benefited from a change of position on the rubber to help improve the location of his pitches.

-David Fletcher doubled off the wall in center to score Matt Thaiss and cut the deficit to 3-2 in the sixth inning.
-Blaine Hardy was able to stave off any further damage by striking out Justin Upton and Calhoun with the bases loaded to keep Zimmermann in contention for the win.
+Zimmermann nearly gave away his lead when David Fletcher doubled off the wall in center to score Matt Thaiss and cut the deficit to 3-2.
+Blaine Hardy replaced Zimmermann and threw a wild pitch while walking Shohei Ohtani to load the bases.
+However, Hardy was able to stave off further damage by striking out Justin Upton and Calhoun to keep Zimmermann in contention for the win.

-Cabrera had a two-run single in the eighth to push the lead to 5-2, and Niko Goodrum scored on a wild pitch by Ty Buttrey to make it 6-2.
+The Tigers added three runs in the eighth, including a two-run single by Cabrera, and another run in the ninth to snap a six-game losing streak.

+“You look back at it now and you feel like you missed an opportunity, and we didn’t have a ton of opportunities over the course of the game,” Angels manager Brad Ausmus said.

 Cabrera put the Tigers ahead 1-0 with a solo homer in the first inning, going out of his way to talk to Angels catcher Dustin Garneau as he crossed home plate.
 It was Cabrera’s 471st career homer, part of a 2-for-4 night to tie Johnny Damon (2,769) for 54th on the career hits list.